matteo13001/curriculum/README.md

 # curriculum
 This is my curriculum, in particular, all the projects I've done.
-This part is finalized represent my competencies in every exam I've work.
+This part is finalized to represent my competencies in every exam I've worked.

-I am Matteo Liberti, a student of the first year of Magistrale at university "La Sapienza".
+I am Matteo Liberti, a first-year student of the of Magistrale at university "La Sapienza".
 During my first semester, I've done one or more projects in software security, computer vision.
 I submit these projects and their description.